 - BSL3-containment aerosolization infection units

-- Technical support for animal modeling of infection with HIV and HIV-related pathogens.
+- Technical support for animal modeling of pathophysiology of infection with HIV and HIV-related pathogens, and evaluating efficacy of new treatments and vaccines.

 - Infection of mice by aerogenic challenge with Mtb including MDR and XDR Mtb isolates.